minimaxir/hacker-news-undocumented/README.md

 ### Comment Collapsing

-Comments can be collapsed by clicking the `[+]` icon to improve readability.`[flagged]` comments are collapsed by default, and moderators can set a comment to automatically be collapsed if necessary (e.g. meta-discussion).
+Comments can be collapsed by clicking the `[+]` icon to improve readability.`[flagged]` comments are sometimes collapsed by default, and moderators can set a comment to automatically be collapsed if necessary (e.g. meta-discussion).

 When a comment thread is collapsed, the `[+x]` number on the right indicates the number of comments that are hidden.
 The comment count is recursive including +1 for the comment itself, +1 for each child comment, and +1 for each of their grandchildren comments and so on all the way down.

 ### Shadowbanning

 Both users and domains can be shadowbanned, where all posts/comments by that user / submissions to that domain will be instantly `[dead]` and cannot receive votes/comments (but can still be vouched).
+For accounts with a substantial history on Hacker News, moderators [will give warnings](https://news.ycombinator.com/item?id=16441707) before a ban.

 A good way to tell if a user/domain is banned is to either have another user with `showdead` enabled check for a series of `[dead]` content from that source, or view those submissions in Private Browsing/Incognito mode to see if they appear.

 ![](/images/shadowban.png)